 Our meter reading on World Water Day 2021

-As every year, we are announcing our meter reading on World Water Day this year.
+Like every year, we will also announce our meter reading on World Water Day this year.

-How many liters of clean drinking water have we been able to realize since our start?
+How many litres of clean drinking water have we been able to produce since our founding?

-2020 was, of course, all about the Coronacrisis.
+2020 was of course all about the Corona crisis.
 This makes it clear once again how important access to clean drinking water and hygiene is.
-Because how should you wash your hands without water or soap?
+Because how are you supposed to wash your hands without water or soap?

 We are pleased that, despite the enormous impact of Covid-19 on our hospitality ambassadors in particular, we have been able to make a major contribution to our mission: clean drinking water for everyone.